IAmSaturnDev/VirtSH/README.md

 # NOTICES:
 You will need lua and python install on your computer to run this program!

-VirtSH will have most of the features that IreSH has but I am planning to add more in the future

 # Installation:

 Install by downloading the source code and running the executable.
 (Allows you to edit VirtSH to your liking.)